 Mass planting is essentially a method of filling in garden or landscape areas with flower groupings of one or more kinds of plants.
 This is often done to reduce maintenance by minimizing weed growth or to create drama by drawing attention to the area.
 Staggering or grouping plants together as opposed to lining them in rows is usually much more appealing.
 Mass planting is a great choice for adding quick color to empty areas too.

 Mass Planting Ideas & How Tos

 As with any gardening endeavor, mass planting requires planning.
-First, you’ll need to figure out the size of your planting area in square feet by multiplying the length by its width.
+First, you’ll need to figure out the size of your planting area in square feet (or square meters) by multiplying the length by its width.
 Then, depending on how much spacing is necessary for your desired plantings, you should be able to estimate the number of plants you’ll need for the project.
 Prior to planting anything, it’s usually helpful to amend the soil.

 You’ll also want to place each plant in their spaces beforehand to get a general idea of how it will look.
 Once you find a pattern or look that suits your tastes and desired effect, stick them in the ground and water well.
 Don’t forget to allow adequate spacing between plants to avoid issues with overcrowding later.